baffou/PhaseLAB_doc/docs/source/inSilico.rst

 Model arbitrary objects
 -----------------------

 Objects of arbitrary geometry (big spheres, rods, biological cell, ...) can also be modelled using the *in Silico* algorithm.
-For this purpose, |PhaseLAB| should be coupled with the IFDDA toolbox.
+For this purpose, |PhaseLAB| should be coupled with the IFDDA toolbox, as done in Ref. .. [#QPIcomparison].

-*to be continued...*
+.. [#OC521_128577] *Cross-grating phase microscopy (CGM): In silico experiment (insilex) algorithm, noise and accuracy*, B. Marthy, G. Baffou, **Opt.
+Commun.** 521, 128577 (2022)

+.. [#QPIcomparison] *Quantitative phase microscopies: accuracy comparison*, P.Chaumet, P. Bon, G. Maire, A. Sentenac, G. Baffou, Light: Science & Applications, accepted  (2024)